jamro/yova/docs/config.md

 ### Common Issues
 1. **API Key Errors**: Ensure your OpenAI API key is valid and has sufficient credits
 2. **Audio Quality**: Adjust noise reduction, threshold settings, and capture/playback volume for your environment.
-See [Installation Guide](install.md) for more details.
+See [Troubleshooting Guide](troubleshooting.md) for more details.
 3. **Language Mismatch**: Ensure the language setting matches your speech and instructions